thesystemninjaneer/billtracker/backend/organization-service/README.md

 - express: Web framework.
 - mysql2: MySQL client for Node.js (better performance than mysql).
 - dotenv: For loading environment variables from a .env file.
-- cors: For handling Cross-Origin Resource Sharing, essential for frontend-backend communication.

 1. integrate org service with jwt